-Students from Humber College and University of Guelph-Humber studying anywhere in the world can add an experience to their Co-Curricular Record by taking part in the Humber Arboretum's iNaturalist Student Challenge!
+Students from Humber College and University of Guelph-Humber can add an experience to their Co-Curricular Record by taking part in the Humber Arboretum's iNaturalist Student Challenge!

 The challenge is a fun way to learn about citizen science, get outside, and connect with the natural world, all with the support of Humber Arboretum staff.
-Do a little background reading, watch a video, sign up for iNaturalist, and get started on your 30 observations!
+Do a little background reading, watch a video, sign up for iNaturalist, and get started on your 30 observations of wild organisms within the Humber Arboretum!

 Read on for all the details of how to take part.